DHA for Kids: Benefits for Your Child’s Brain

 Breast milk and infant formula supplemented with DHA, are ideal.

-In fact, studies show when moms took a DHA supplement after their baby was born, the concentrations of DHA in breast milk increased.
+In fact, studies show when moms take DHA supplements after their baby was born, the concentrations of DHA in breast milk is higher.

-Other studies have found higher levels of DHA in the tissues of breastfed babies compared to those infants fed formula.
+Other studies have found higher levels of DHA in the tissues of breastfed babies compared to those infants who are fed baby formula.

-High concentrations of DHA in breast milk have also been tied to positive outcomes for baby: better adjustment to changes in the environment, better attention scores, and better memory skills, according to a 2016 review published in Nutrients.
+High concentrations of DHA in breast milk have also been tied to positive outcomes for baby such as better adjustment to changes in the environment, better attention scores, and better memory skills, according to a 2016 review published in Nutrients.

 The diets of children in the United States are lacking in DHA.
-According to the 2015 Dietary Guidelines for Americans (DGA), most infants and young toddlers aged 1-3 years are not meeting the recommended intake levels of DHA.
+According to the 2015 Dietary Guidelines for Americans (DGA), most infants and young toddlers aged 1-3 years are not getting enough DHA.
+This really hasn’t changed much in the last decade.

 Many experts advise consuming pre-formed DHA in order to reach and maintain ideal brain concentrations and related brain functions.